In almost every racing scenario, negative splits are the ideal pacing strategy.

 Negative splits work best in single-speed workouts where you run the same speed for the entirety of the repetitions; for example, 6 x 800m at 5K pace.
 To negative split, run the last two slightly faster.
 Be sure, however, not to turn the workout into a race and still run within your means.

 This strategy forces you to run harder when you’re fatigued—exactly what’s needed during a race to finish with negative splits.
 Finishing later reps strongly will build your confidence in the effectiveness of the strategy and your ability to execute it.

 Racing tip #1: Predict an accurate finish time

 A negative split is virtually impossible if you don’t have an accurate finish time prediction.
 After all, if you think you can run faster than you’re able to and start too fast, you’ll fizzle out rather than speeding up.

-For example, if you’d like to negative split a 10K and you’re confident you can run 50:00, then run the first 5K in about 25:10-25:30.
-That should be comfortable enough that you can turn on the afterburners in the last 2 miles to finish in 50 flat.
+For example, if you’d like to negative split a 10K and you’re confident you can run 50:00, aim to run the first 5K in about 25:10-25:30.
+That should be comfortable enough that you can turn on the afterburners in the last 2 miles to finish in 50 flat or faster.

 Racing tip #2: Be confident

 But it can only be achieved if you’re confident in your abilities.
-Running fast when you’re tired hurts.
-You’re in “the pain cave” taking a bath in lactate.
+Initially you have to have the confidence to go slower early in the race, trusting that you can sustain your energy and increase the pace during later miles.
+When those later miles come, running fast when you’re tired hurts.
+You’re in “the pain cave,” taking a bath in lactate.
 Your brain is screaming at you to slow down.

 The only way to finish strong is to believe in your fitness.
-That confidence (and a good dose of mental toughness!) will help you cross the finish line with negative splits—and hopefully, a shiny new PR!
+That confidence—and a good dose of mental toughness—will help you maintain focus, keep the effort on the red-line, and increase your pace.
+As you continue to click off fast miles, your confidence will grow, carrying you across the finish line with negative splits—and hopefully, a shiny new PR!